jamcowl/PythonTutorial/README.md

 Hint: see [here](https://www.w3schools.com/python/gloss_python_string_concatenation.asp) to learn about concatenating strings in Python and look at [the `str()` function](https://www.w3schools.com/python/gloss_python_string_concatenation.asp) in case you need to combine strings and numbers.

+### 5. Comments

 Use the `#` character at the start of some lines in your `for` loop to comment out the printing lines, so that your screen is not filled with loads of output when you run your code.

-Use `print()` to add some messages before and after your code so that when you run it, you can see what stage it's at.
+Hint: use `print()` to add some messages before and after your code so that when you run it, you can see what stage it's at.

+### 6. Splitting strings

+Instead of printing each line of the file as one long string, split it into a list of individual strings.

+Hint: you can use [the `split()` function](https://www.w3schools.com/python/ref_string_split.asp) to split a long string into a list of strings.

+### 7. Lists

+Print just the first item in each row (i.e. the latitude only) to the screen.

+Hint: take a look at [this documentation on Python lists](https://www.w3schools.com/python/python_lists.asp) to see how to pull out a specific item from a list.

+### 999. Other exercises to come